jubayerahmed46/WhereIsIt-frontend/README.md

   - Google or GitHub login option.
 - **User Account Management**:
   - Profile picture and name are displayed in the navbar.
-  - Don't access special routes before logging in.
+  - Prevent access to special routes before logging in.

 ### Navigation and Layout